conradwt/cassandra-example-using-ruby/README.md

 # Cassandra Example Using Ruby

-The purpose of this step by step tutorial is to provide a very simple example of configuring and using Cassandra database engine with the Ruby Language.
+The purpose of this step-by-step tutorial is to provide a very simple example of configuring and using the Cassandra database engine with the Ruby Language.

 ## Requirements